akamai/cl-http2-protocol/README.md

   it is very convenient in debugging (when NPN fails, etc).

-* Classes are matched one-to-one but module/package organization is not necessarily the same.
-Things end up in the CL-HTTP2-PROTOCOL package (nickname HTTP2).
+* Classes are matched one-to-one but module/package organization is different.
+Use the HTTP2 package for most functions and the HTTP2-EXAMPLE package for the examples.

 This Common Lisp code was produced by Martin Flack, a Principal Architect on the Foundry team in the Web Experience business at